Among the Association's aims are:

 Like many organisations, PoFSA has a number of committees and working parties, some general and some highly specific:

-This committee is made up of one Flag Officer or delegate from each of the full mermbers, and the officers of the Association, chaired by the PoFSA Chairman.
+This committee is made up of one Flag Officer or delegate from each of the full members, and the officers of the Association, chaired by the PoFSA Chairman.

 It is responsible for deciding the policies to be implemented to achieve the objectives of the Association.

-Reporting to the Policy Committee, this committee is formed of the officers of the Association and team leaders (see the Organogram for more detail), and is charged with conducting the business of the Association.
+Reporting to the Policy Committee, this committee is formed of the officers of the Association and team leaders, and is charged with conducting the business of the Association.

 It has the power to establish working parties to achieve its aims.

 Consisting of the Officers, together with the Sailing Secretaries, other representatives of the Member Clubs and others with relevant specific relevant skills and/or responsibilities.

 A small group consisting of a chairman, the FSW Race Officers, and others with specialist skills, this group undertakes the detailed planning of Falmouth Sailing Week.
 It has overall responsibility for the safe execution of the race management.